christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-21-the-first-solo-chainmail-campaign-session-2.md

 2d10 = 10 + 7 = 17, Yes
 ```

 > Jaddoc: "No, we haven't seen 'em since, but they can't be too far off.
 I can't tell if it were just a trick o' the light, but I could swear I saw somethin' atop one of the northern hills one evening.
-It could've been a kobold checkin' to see if we've put cows back in the northern fields.
+It could've been a kobold checkin' in to see if we've put cows back in the northern fields yet.
 >
 > I've been tryin' ta get more cattle in, to keep the business goin', but I couldn't stand it to just hand 'em over to the vermin again.
 I've been playin' it slow, keepin' my cowsies close to home."